SkyEyeLoc/MobileGeo/README.md

 ## 🏛️ Core Architecture

-The overall architecture of our model `PFED` is illustrated below:
+The overall architecture of our model `MobileGeo` is illustrated below:

 <img src="assets/frame_work.png" width="90%" height="90%">